BlackHolePerturbationToolkit/kerrgeodesic_gw/README.md

 to have the package ready to use in SageMath.
-See however the *install from source* section below if you want to build a local version of the documentation or modify the source files (development)
+See however the *install from source* section below if you want to build a local version of the documentation or modify the source files (development).

+Here is the [kerrgeodesic_gw page](https://pypi.org/project/kerrgeodesic-gw/) on PyPI (the Python Package Index).

 ### Install from source